-Alaska is home to eight of the United States’ 59 National Parks as well as some of the most elusive views in the natural world.
+Alaska is home to eight of the United States’ 63 National Parks as well as some of the most elusive views in the natural world.
 The huge expanse of protected land spans roughly 54-million acres across Denali, Gates of the Arctic, Glacier Bay, Katmai, Kenai Fjords, Kobuk Valley, Lake Clark, and Wrangell-St. Elias National Parks.
 Though planning and executing a journey to explore any of these grand venues is no walk in the park (pun intended), the once in a life time experiences of such a visit are invaluable and the challenges can make the experience all the more rewarding.
-Despite their Grandeur, Alaska’s national parks tend to be lesser known than comparable, mainland parks such as Yellowstone, Yosemite, Acadia, or the Grand Canyon.
+Despite their Grandeur, Alaska’s national parks tend to be lesser known then comparable, mainland parks such as Yellowstone, Yosemite, Acadia, or the Grand Canyon.
 Many have taken Alaska’s inaccessibility as a challenge and have heeded the call of the Great Land.

 Unsurprisingly, Alaska holds seven of the top ten spots for the largest national parks in the US.
 With over eight million acres of land, Wrangell-St. Elias stands as the largest national park.
 Here you can expect to find an abundance of enormous peaks, most prominent among them being Mount St. Elias which rises over 18,000 feet above sea level.
 If you find yourself not feeling up to the challenge, worry not, Wrangell-St. Elias IS vehicle accessible!